uglydawg/music/jax-harlan/paw-prints-in-the-tide/paw-prints-in-the-tide v2.md

 [Verse 2] (Build a touch of rhythm, lap steel humming low) Slippin' past the day-trippers, chasin' shells half-buried deep, Stackin' driftwood dreams while the secrets sleep.
-He dives for the whitecaps like it's his quiet vow, And I'm grinnin' through the salt, forgettin' somehow— From those holler ridges to this Keys' quiet bend, With D.O.G. pointin' the way, it's a road without end.
+She dives for the whitecaps like it's his quiet vow, And I'm grinnin' through the salt, forgettin' somehow— From those holler ridges to this Keys' quiet bend, With D.O.G. pointin' the way, it's a road without end.